rosithp/CarSpecs/README.md

 # CarSpecs
 Most popular car specifications

 Describe your car and its specficaitons.
-And update the spec file in SpecIndex.txt file
+And update the spec file in SpecIndex.txt,test for conflict file